 Surcharging is a complex topic.
-Qualpay provides the information below as a general overview, but it is not intended as legal advice.
-You are encouraged to consult with your own legal counsel prior to implementing any surcharging program.
+Qualpay provides the information below as a general overview but is not intended as legal advice.
+You are encouraged to consult with your own legal counsel before implementing any surcharging program.

 What is Surcharging?